ChanRathke/PortfolioSentinel/Design/BusinessRequirements.md

 # Business Requirements

 ## **BR1**
-- Keep Advisors updated on changes within their clientelles investments so that they can more easily inform their client about it.
+- Analyzing investments to help Advisors find vulnerabilities and risks that can be presented to a client in a meaningful and insightful way.